kenjis/ci-phpunit-test/docs/HowToWriteTests.md

 **Note:** This functionality has a negative impact on speed of tests.

-To enable monkey patching, uncomment below code in `tests/Bootstrap.php` and configure paths:
+To enable monkey patching, uncomment below code in `tests/Bootstrap.php` and configure them:

 ~~~php
 /*